 * Based on Pod Point estimates, charging time can differ based on the ambient temperature, the state of the battery (e.g. empty or half full) and variation in charging rate.
 Max charging rate may also be limited by the vehicle.

 ** Range per hour is the number of miles you can expect to get from an hour of charging at the relevant rate.

 Connector type and charging rates

 You can charge your Tesla Model S with a Type 2 connector at home, work or at a public charging point.
-You can use the same connector for Supercharging on Tesla's network.
+There is also a CCS connector for rapid charging.

 Where you can charge a Tesla Model S

 You can charge your Tesla Model S conveniently at home, plug-in when you arrive at work or top up (mostly for free!) when you're out and about at locations including supermarkets and public car parks.